This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 How to get around in Rome with a baby

 One of the best ways to get around in Rome is on foot.
-A lot of the main attractions are within walking distance of each other, which walking a logical choice.
+A lot of the main attractions are within walking distance of each other, which makes walking a logical choice.

 However, Rome also has a great public transportation system.
 All of the public transport is operated by the same company, ATAC.
 One ticket grants you access to any of the methods of transport (bus, metro, tram).
 You can purchase a ticket at the ticket machine at the metro station, newsstands, or convenience stores.
 Children under 10 are free.

-Bring a baby carrier
+Using a baby carrier in Rome

 A baby carrier is a very convenient way to transport your baby in Rome.
 It makes it easy to navigate crowds, climb that inevitable staircase, and put your baby down for a much-needed snooze.